Posting notices for public meetings and hearings

 - If the agenda items change, the public body should update the notice to let the public know, but there isn’t a legal requirement.

-You can view a schedule for upcoming meetings.
+You can view upcoming meetings on our public notices page.
 Meetings posted by the City Clerk's Office are also available on the first floor of Boston City Hall, at the Congress Street entrance.

-Please contact the Disabilities Commissioner at least 10 days before the meeting with your request:
+Please contact the Disabilities Commission at least 10 days before the meeting with your request: